eander63/azh_sl/README.md

 Search for a heavy pseudoscalar **A → ZH**, with H → tt̄ and Z → ℓℓ, in CMS Run 3 data.
 Built on [columnflow](https://github.com/columnflow/columnflow).
-Note that the directions are for use on DESY.
+Directions are for use on DESY.

-**Status: work in progress.** The chain runs end to end and produces validation plots.
-It is not ready for limits.
+**Status: work in progress.** The full chain runs end to end on real events (through `cf.ProduceColumns`) with the 3-lepton selection and all six POG corrections in place.
+Next step is the batched reprocess into a fresh version, then histograms/limits.
+Systematics are deferred (nominal only).

 ---